n1gp/pihpsdr/README.md

 =====
 Currently the iambic keyer only works using the NEW ethernet protocol.
 The current OLD protocol Hermes FGPA firmware doesn't support external CW.
-I have modified the FPGA firmware to support it for use with this pihpsdr program, but currently it experimental and use at your own risk.
+I have modified the OLD FPGA firmware to support it for use with this pihpsdr program, but currently it's experimental and use at your own risk.
 Email me if you want to try it.

 I noticed sometimes that when I started pihpsdr all of the GPIO button alerts would fire.